Teaching Staff

 Message

-Law is always changing according to the needs of society.
-The question is what the normative choice behind such changes.
-Although public laws in Asia have been criticized as authoritarianism, private laws in Asia can offer many valuable clues for the normative modification of Western capitalism which seems in a struggle for changes.
+Law is changing according to the needs of society.
+We investigate the normative choice behind such changes.
+Despite the pressure of contemporary "legal transplant" calling for a convergence to the global model for further "growth," Asia law can offer valuable clues for an alternative to the Western capitalism which is in a struggle for changes.